Rest • Mindfulness • Community Care • Tea

 OUR NEXT GATHERING

-Simon (he / him) is a mindfulness teacher with a keen interest in holistic therapies.
+Simon (he / him) is an accredited mindfulness teacher with a keen interest in holistic therapies.
 He completed a 200 hour meditation training in Bali and is qualified in reiki.

 Simon turned to meditation and mindfulness whilst on a break from the corporate world and continues to use the practice to create presence and resilience in different areas of his life.
 He loves guiding participants through meditations to assist them on their own wellbeing journey.